joshooaj/XProtectGuardian/README.md

 ## Introduction

-This repo is intended to demonstrate a creative way to automate your infrastructure monitoring using GitHub with a self-hosted GitHub Actions runner to execute a collection of Pester tests written in PowerShell.
+This repo is intended to demonstrate a creative way to automate your infrastructure monitoring using GitHub.
+It uses a self-hosted GitHub Actions runner to execute a collection of Pester tests written in PowerShell.

-Here's a list of the different technologies used in this demonstration...
+Here's a list of the different tools used in this demonstration...

 1. GitHub for source control.
 2. Automated script execution using GitHub Actions with a self-hosted runner.